pmill/php-plesk/README.md

 Introduction
 ------------

-This is a package contains a PHP client for the Plesk RPC API.
+This package contains a PHP client for the Plesk RPC API.

 The following features are currently supported: